savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 - [ ] Design Starting menu with player instructions/keys (wasd, arrows), start button, and options (turning off music or maybe changing music)
 - [ ] Figure out how many levels to do
-- [ ] Figure out how to update the level ui when finding the collectibles in each level
+- [x] ~~Figure out how to update the level ui when finding the collectibles in each level~~
 - [ ] Design each level
-- [ ] Figure out hotdog counter thingie (updating the ui when player finds each hot dog)
+- [x] ~~Figure out hotdog counter thingie (updating the ui when player finds each hot dog)~~
 - [ ] Explain the goal of the game at the cutscene
 - [ ] Figure out how to even do cutscenes
-- [ ] Figure out how to do the script to change the ui based on current objectives (objectives are probably going to be: find x number of hotdogs, listen to rules, etc )
+- [x] ~~Figure out how to do the script to change the ui based on current objectives (objectives are probably going to be: find x number of hotdogs, listen to rules, etc )~~
-- [ ] maybe add sound effects on jumping and landing and collecting hot dogs
+- [x] ~~maybe add sound effects on jumping and landing and collecting hot dogs~~
 - [ ] specify game goals a little better
-- [ ] finish level 3
+- [x] ~~finish level 3~~
 - [ ] finish level 4
 - [ ] finish level 5
+- [ ] do a stats thing when the player finishes the game like how I did for the flappy game: deaths, total hotdogs eaten, maybe time (as if ppl are gonna speedrun this game)

 ## Logs